All planning checklists

 Prepare a welcome pack.

-Include a small bottle of Newcastle Brown Ale or a local sweet treat for a genuine Geordie welcome.
+A bottle of Newcastle Brown Ale or a local sweet treat sets the tone better than generic hen tat.

 Easy·High impact